By Chloe Ward

 There could not be a greater contrast with Higgins’ courage, determination, and clarity.

 Higgins, a former Liberal staffer herself, deserves transparency about who knew what, when, and how they responded to her complaint.
 So too do the many Australian women, inside and outside politics, who experience sexual harassment in the workplace.
 They also deserve a government that will do everything it can to protect women, and all workers, from harm.

 Australian Unions has consistently advocated for changes to workplace laws and increased powers for the Sex Discrimination Commissioner, to help protect workers and ensure their rights to justice.

-One year ago, Sex Discrimination Commissioner Kate Jenkins handed down the [email protected] report, finding that Australian laws fail to keep workers safe.
+One year ago, Sex Discrimination Commissioner Kate Jenkins handed down the Respect@work report, finding that Australian laws fail to keep workers safe.
 Jenkins made 55 recommendations for reform.
 Scott Morrison has acted on none of them.

 “Sexual harassment at work is rife across Australia and our current laws are failing to keep workers safe,” ACTU President Michele O’Neil said last week.

 “The Federal Government were given 55 recommendations for protecting workers against sexual harassment in all workplaces 12 months ago and instead they chose to sit on their hands and do nothing.”